 Significant increases in net wages – ranging from 29 percent to 57 percent over a three-year period are documented in an FLA report.
 The increases allowed factory workers in China and Vietnam to earn a living wage without working overtime.

-Factory workers in the supply chains of three FLA affiliates earned increased wages during the regular workweek as factories reduced excessive overtime – a persistent issue in apparel factories around the world and a common violation of the FLA standard on Hours of Work.
+Factory workers in the supply chains of three FLA members earned increased wages during the regular workweek as factories reduced excessive overtime – a persistent issue in apparel factories around the world and a common violation of the FLA standard on Hours of Work.

 The report presents practical approaches to achieving a living wage through better purchasing practices by buyers and better planning by factory management.
 Case studies in the report identify the root causes of excessive overtime and describe how buyers, suppliers, and workers collaborated to improve wages and reduce overtime.